 If you have multiple debts and multiple loans with varying payments, it can become overwhelming trying to manage them all.
 Debt consolidation, sometimes called debt restructuring, can simplify your debt repayment strategy.
 It involves taking a single loan and using it to pay all your other loans and debts, leaving you with just one monthly payment.

-What is debt consolidation?
-Basically, a debt consolidation loan is a type of loan into which multiple loans have been combined into one new loan.
-You can accomplish this by transferring multiple credit card debts to one credit card with a lower interest rate, taking out a home equity loan or a home equity line of credit, tapping into your retirement or taking out a consolidation loan.
+This seemingly makes it easier to play off one creditor instead of multiple.
+You can accomplish this by transferring multiple credit card debts to one credit card with a lower interest rate, taking out a home equity loan or a home equity line of credit, tapping into your retirement, or taking out a personal loan.

 Debt Consolidation Pros

 - If you have high interest rates on a credit card or installment loan, consolidating to a lower rate will help to save you money.
 If you are looking transfer your balance to a lower rate credit card, look for a card with no balance transfer fee.

 - Consolidating into one monthly payment will make bill paying much easier and more convenient (and may even help you eliminate late fees).

 - If you have been struggling to make your monthly payments, consolidating may be a great way to reduce your monthly payments with your lower rate.

 - You may have to pay exit fees to get out of existing loans.
 (Check with your current lenders.)

 Check your lenders rates before making the switch.
 Will the low rate for your new debt consolidated loan be permanent or temporary?
 If the low rate is temporary, take advantage of it.
 Devise a plan on who you will tackle your high debt balance to take advantage of the lower interest rate.
 Need help making the right decision when it comes to your debt?
 Members can meet with one of our Certified Credit Union Financial Councilors at no cost to create a plan on how to reduce your debt.